1. Background and Purpose

 2.2.
 The Office of Public Affairs and Office of Information Services reserves the right to monitor and review Official School of Medicine Web Pages.

 2.3.
-In order to facilitate the adoption of site-wide style standards, enable site-wide searches, and deploy online applications, all Official School of Medicine Web Pages must be hosted on a Web server administered by the Office of Information Services.
-Under special circumstances, this requirement may be waived at the discretion of the the Director of Web Communications.
+In order to facilitate the adoption of site-wide style standards, enable site-wide searches, and deploy online applications; all Official School of Medicine Web Pages must be hosted on a Web server administered by the Office of Information Services.
+Under special circumstances, this requirement may be waived at the discretion of the Director of Digital & Broadcast Communications.

 Each design template will include: